Guidelines for Preventing Falls

 - In 2015, falls among older adults cost the U.S. healthcare system almost $50 billion.

 - More than 95% of hip fractures are caused by falling.
 About three-quarters of all hip fractures occur in women.

 - The majority of hip fracture patients will not make a full recovery.
-Many will require nursing home admission or be dependent upon a cane or a walker.
+Many will require nursing home admission or be dependent upon a cane or walker.

 Medical Risk Factors

-- Impaired musculoskeletal function, gait abnormality and osteoporosis
+- Impaired musculoskeletal function, gait abnormality, and osteoporosis

-- Depression, Alzheimer's disease and senility
+- Depression, Alzheimer's disease, and dementia

-- Arthritis, hip weakness and imbalance
+- Arthritis, hip weakness, and imbalance

 - Urinary and bladder dysfunction

 - Vision or hearing loss